dudekluk/dudekluk/README.md

 <h2 id="projects">🖥 Projects</h2>

 ### ➡[REST API testing with Postman](https://github.com/dudekluk/Postman)
 This project involved a comprehensive evaluation of the Trello API to ensure its functionality, performance, and reliability.
-By using various HTTP methods (GET, POST, PUT, DELETE), and utilizing Postman as the primary tool for creating API requests, managing collections, and analyzing responses, I effectively tested key API endpoints, validating their responses and identifying potential issues.
+By using various HTTP methods (GET, POST, PUT, DELETE) and utilizing Postman as the primary tool for creating API requests, managing collections, and analyzing responses, I effectively tested key API endpoints, validating their responses and identifying potential issues.

 Key Activities: